ppy/osu-wiki/news/2025/2025-04-08-beatmap-spotlights-revival-spring-2025.md

 [**Click here to apply!**](https://forms.gle/MjGxXe8C3hY2vUHy9)

-## New communication and announcements system
+## New communication and announcement system

 As of today, communications about Beatmap Spotlights will be moved to the [osu!
 Discord server](https://discord.com/invite/ppy) entirely.